 The theory of Eco friendly Ganesha has gained huge popularity in the Metropolitan cities like Pune and Mumbai.
 Today this festival is celebrated without causing harm to the environment.

-Benefits of using an Eco-friendly Ganesh idol:
+Benefits of using an Eco-friendly Ganesh idol in this Ganesha Festival:

 - Paper pulp Ganesh idols dissolve in water within a few quick hours.